What is Health Information Exchange (HIE) and how can blockchain transform it?

 Let’s dive deep into the blockchain interoperability mechanism.
 Being aware of all the factors necessary for blockchain functioning, such as

-- ubiquitous network infrastructure.
+- Ubiquitous network infrastructure.

-- Verifiable Identity and Authentication of all users.
+- Verifiable Identity and Authentication.

 Blockchain in the Health Information Exchange system works in the following manner.

 Step 1: Make use of the Public hash key to replace the patient’s identity.

 Hash represents a unique numeric value.
 This hash is used to replace the patient’s identity.
 When a hash replaces a user’s identity, attackers cannot decode the identity and the protected health information (PHI).
 Due to de-identification, the data regarding the patient’s name, address, financial information and security number gets removed.

 Step 2: Make the information to be HIPAA compliant.